leikareipa/leikareipa.github.io/blog/looking-back-on-speculation-about-the-next-version-of-gpt/content.md

 [In Q1 2024](/blog/brief-speculation-about-the-next-gpt/), I speculated the next major version of GPT would be an agentic GPT-4 rather than GPT-5.
 That ended up being the case when o1 came out a few quarters later.

-Back then, I ran some of my coding benchmarks on the then-current models and wrote:
+Back then, I ran some of my software development benchmarks on the then-current models and wrote:

 > In these tests, I think a score of 72% approaches the maximum for a system with no ability to iteratively evaluate its responses.
 I'd expect a successful agentic GPT based on GPT-4 to score in the range 80–90%, at a cost of 2–3 times the base.